yhcheer/RayTracingInOneWeekend/README.md

 ## Introduce

-细读《Ray tracing in one weekend》，原著是用C++实现的光线追踪渲染器，这里是JAVA的复现版本。
+《Ray tracing in one weekend》is a good book for ray tracing tutorial, and Peter Shirley implements a simple ray tracing engine by C++.

-PeterShirley's RayTracing Tutorial use Java
+ This is my Ray Tracing Tutorial of **JAVA version**.

 1. [RayTracingInOneWeekend](https://github.com/yhcheer/RayTracingInOneWeekend)